ivardesign/viva-la-vue-workshop/README.md

 ---

 #### Minor Code Improvement, for reusability.
-Let’s take a moment to slightly improve both our Listener and our Handler.
+Let’s take a moment to slightly improve both our Listener and our Handler...

 ---